 Learn how Joon Care meets or exceeds industry standards for outpatient therapy for adolescent depression and anxiety.

 New research explains how our teens' moods impact physical symptoms.
-Our clinical team provides more information on teen mental health and techniques you can use to improve negative thinking patterns.
+Here are techniques you can use to improve negative thinking patterns.

-As we finish out 2020, it is important to reflect.
-Reflection helps teens and young adults understand themselves and their lives better, while avoiding feelings of depression, anxiety and loneliness.
+Here is how reflection helps teens and young adults understand themselves and their lives better, while avoiding feelings of depression, anxiety and loneliness.

-It turns out that gratitude is pretty powerful.
-Gratitude is associated with many positive mental health outcomes, including less depression and anxiety, better sleep, and stronger relationships.
+Gratitude is associated with many positive mental health outcomes, including less depression, anxiety and stronger relationships.
 Here are ways to incorporate gratitude into your life.

 Pandemic fatigue is real.
-For many teens and young adults, they are on their 8th month of social distancing and remote learning.
-And they’re tired of it.
-How can we help support the mental health…
+Teens and young adults are tired of it.
+Here's how we can help support their mental health.

 Snyder, Mezulis et al.